Blodgic/OxML_ESG_BL_NC/README.md

 Objective:
 Shoot for high 80%s for accuracy on the classification.
 Once reached, move to objective 2 of table detector project.

+Prediction:
+1. One model for class and high accuracy of submission.csv
+2. ** Extra ** probabilty of strenth to the class

 Ideas:
 LDA topic modeling